georgianascarlat/io-manager/README.md

 In order to run the example make sure that it's name is written inside loader.scm:

 (define-runtime-path prog "simple-example.scm")

+Also, make sure to call the main function using the command line arguments list as parameter inside simple-example.scm:
+(main (vector->list (current-command-line-arguments)))

 Run make to build it and then give as arguments the name of the files from which you want to read.
 Finish stdin with EOF (^D on Linux, ^Z on Windows).